Texas Baptists form chaplaincy partnership with Virginia Baptists

 One of the best and worst tools a church has is a sign that can regularly be changed.
 The reason I say the best and the worst is because of the way that churches choose to use the sign.
 Ed Stetzer is famous for the various pictures he shares on a blog of church signs and the different sayings that people put on them.
 When doing a message for the church sign, the question should always be asked, “How does this communicate with someone who does not go to church?”

 One of the signs Stetzer shares is “Cross Eyed People have the Best Vision.”
-As/p>/a>... [continue]
+As believers we understand what that means, for it is a cute, pithy statement.
+Most... [continue]

 Johnson Amendment protects interests of both church and government